rkaysen63/World_Weather_Analysis/README.md

   <img src="weather_data/LinRegressNHemi.png" width="500">
 </p>

-Image shown above is a scatterplot showing the correlation of Maximum Temperature versus City Latitudes in the Northern Hemisphere.
+Image shown above is a scatterplot with linear regression showing the correlation of Maximum Temperature versus City Latitudes in the Northern Hemisphere.
 The r value of this linear regression model is -0.9035, r^2 = 0.82 or 82%, which indicates that the linear regression fits the observed data very well.

 First I imported linregress from scipy.stats.
 Then I created a function to perform the linear regression on the weather data and plot a regression line and equation with the data.
 Then I created the data set.
 For the example above, I created a DataFrame for weather data for cities in the Northern Hemisphere using `.loc` to locate only cities with latitudes >= 0.
 Then